Whitney Houston’s Personal Bible, With Handwritten Notes, Being Sold For $95K

 — Harvey Levin (@HarveyLevinTMZ) June 6, 2018

-Houston memorabilia has been popular since she was found dead in a bathtub in a Beverly Hills hotel room on Feb.
+Houston memorabilia has been popular since she passed away on Feb.
 11, 2012.
-She was 48 years old.
+Found dead in a bathtub in a Beverly Hills hotel room, she was only 48 years old when she died.

 A new documentary about her life, simply titled Whitney, will hit movie theaters on July 6.
 The film, which premiered in May at the Cannes Film Festival, features never-before-seen footage, exclusive performances, and interviews with the singer, her ex-husband Brown, and those who knew her best.